Minespree/Docs/playpen/WHAT_IS.md

 ## Helpful tips

-* We encourage you to make changes to the PVI client by pushing your changes to the [PVI](https://github.com/Minespree/PVI) repo on GitLab.
+* We encourage you to make changes to the PVI client by pushing your changes to the [PVI](https://github.com/PlayPen/PVI) repo on GitHub.